 Jennifer Yu SacroSummary

-Jennifer Yu Sacro is a business lawyer focusing on general and complex litigation in state and federal courts.
+Jennifer Yu Sacro is a partner at Palmer, Lombardi & Donohue LLP.
+Ms. Sacro’s business practice focuses on general and complex litigation in state and federal courts.
 Ms. Sacro’s practice areas include commercial contracts, insurance coverage and bad faith claims, commercial real estate, unfair competition (UCL) and business practices, Proposition 65 litigation matters and class actions.
 She has represented businesses in the insurance, real estate, food and beverage, franchise, healthcare and entertainment industries, serving as liaison counsel in various multi-plaintiff, multi-defendant actions.
 Ms. Sacro has tried and arbitrated various cases, most recently serving as first chair in a trial involving contractual and legal malpractice claims.
 She is also experienced in corporate law, and has advised corporations, partnerships and limited liability companies on corporate governance matters.

 Ms. Sacro is admitted to practice before all California state courts, as well as before the Ninth Circuit Court of Appeals and the United States District Court for the Central, Eastern and Northern Districts of California.
 Ms. Sacro is licensed by the California Department of Real Estate as a broker.